-The "Very High Fire Hazard Severity Zone" (VHFHSZ) was first established in the City of Los Angeles in 1999 and replaced the older "Mountain Fire District" and "Fire Buffer Zone."
+The "Very High Fire Hazard Severity Zone" (VHFHSZ) was first established in the City of Los Angeles in 1999 and replaced the older "Mountain Fire District" and "Buffer Zone."
 The VHFHSZ is determined and updated according to California State Law.
-The VHFHSZ comprises most of the hilly and mountainous regions of the City of Los Angeles.
-It includes portions of the following communities: Baldwin Hills, Bel Air
+The Very High Fire Hazard Severity Zone comprises most of the hilly and mountainous regions of the City of Los Angeles.
+It includes portions of the following communities: Baldwin Hills, Bel Air Estates, Beverly Glen, Brentwood, Castellammare, Chatsworth, Eagle Rock, East

-Estates, Beverly Glen, Brentwood, Castellammare, Chatsworth, Eagle Rock, East Los Angeles, Echo Park, El Sereno, Encino, Glassell Park, Granada Hills, Hollywood, Lake View Terrace Los Angeles, Los Feliz, Montecito Heights, Monterey Hills, Mount Olympus, Mount Washington, Pacific Palisades, Pacoima, Palisades Highland, Porter Ranch, San Pedro, Shadow Hills, Sherman Oaks, Silver Lake, Studio City, Sunland, Sun Valley, Sylmar, Tarzana, Tujunga, West Hills, Westwood, and Woodland Hills.
+Los Angeles, Echo Park, El Sereno, Encino, Glassel Park, Granada Hills, Hollywood, Lake View Terrace Los Angeles, Los Feliz, Montecito Heights, Monterey Hills, Mount Olympus, Mount Washington, Pacific Palisades, Pacoima, Palisades Highland, Porter Ranch, San Pedro, Shadow Hills, Sherman Oaks, Silver Lake, Studio City, Sunland, Sun Valley, Sylmar, Tarzana, Tujunga, West Hills, Westwood, Woodland Hills.

 Each local fire station has a detailed map showing exactly which parcels of property are in the VHFHSZ.
 A map of VHFHSZs is available as figures 13-3 through 13-10 in the Local Hazard Mitigation Plan (where they are described as "Wildfire Severity Zones").
 The Zoning Information Map System (ZIMAS) also details which parcels are located in a VHFHSZ.
 Very High Fire Severity Hazard Zones are considered a Fire District per the Los Angeles Building code (LAMC 91.7201.2).
 The boundaries of the Very High Fire Hazard Severity Zone are set in LAMC 57.4908, contained in Chapter V: Public Safety and Protection.
-These mapping efforts satisfy the requirement of CA Government Code Section 65302, which requires local mapping of State Responsibility Areas.
+These mapping efforts satisfy the requirement of CA Government Code Section 65302, which requires local mapping of State Responsibility Zones.

-The State additionally requires cities to detail the location and distribution of existing and planned development in State Responsibility Areas and VHFHSZs.
-Within the LHMP the City provides estimates for population, structures, land use, and critical facilities and infrastructure within Very High Fire Hazard Severity Zones (tables 13-1 through 13-4).

-The City considers hazard designations when making zoning decisions, so land within the VHFHSZ is generally designated for open space or low density residential development.
-Figure 1 details General Plan Land Use designations within Very High Fire Hazard Zones.
-The majority of the VHFHSZ is zoned for open space and low density residential development, with limited commercial, medium residential and industrial land located mostly along the periphery of the VHFHSZ.

-At the time this update was undertaken, the State adopted SB 99, which directs jurisdictions to map parcels without two means of egress in hazard areas.
-In response, the City formed a task force led by BOE and including LADOT and LACP to study this situation.
-See Program 47 on Evacuation Plans in Chapter 4 for more information on how the task force will continue to improve evacuation procedures in the City.
+The State additionally requires cities to detail the location and distribution of existing and planned development in State Responsibility Areas in Very High Fire Hazard Severity Zones (VHFHSZs).
+Within the LHMP the City provides estimates for population, structures, land use, and critical facilities and infrastructure within Very High Fire Hazard Severity Zones (tables 13-1, through 13-4 in 2018 LHMP).
+The City considers hazard designations when making zoning decisions, so land within the VHFHSZ is generally designated for low density residential development and open space.
+At the time this update was undertaken, the State adopted SB 99 that directs jurisdictions to map parcels without two means of egress in hazard areas.
+In response, the City formed a task force led by BOE and including DOT and DCP to study this situation.